-A good digital scrapbooker never stops learning and is always eager to try new things.
+Let's do our Scrapbooking with Affinity Designer!
+A good scrapbooker never stops learning and is always eager to try new things.
 You are lucky today because you will learn how to use the Assets function of Affinity Designer.

 If you don't have this editor yet, it is available at serif.com.
-And the best thing is - it has no monthly subscription fee.
+And the best thing is - it has no monthly subscription fee, just a relatively low one-time fee and, beside that, you get a 30 days free trial!

 Do you like the Digital Scrapbooking Kit "Lemonade and IceCream"?